TLCFEM/suanPan-manual/docs/Library/Material/Material3D/vonMises/NonlinearGurson.md

 the nucleation is disabled.
 In this case, when $$f_0=0$$, the volume fraction will stay at zero regardless of strain history.**

+There is no consideration of coalescence in the current implementation.

 ## Recording

 This model supports the following additional history variables to be recorded.